 They appear to have been in New Jersey prior to 1730.
 (James’ son Charles, my 4th great grandfather, was supposed to have been born in Hunterdon County in 1730.)
 “One of the earliest records of George Clifford was in 1738 when he was in Hopewell.”
 Hugh states: “I can find no records of James Clifford in New Jersey prior to 1755, when he and apparently his sons George, Charles, James, and Edward were on the Subscribers list.”

 George Clifford was a “Cordwainer,” (a shoemaker) and had taken on apprentices in his trade.
 [Interestingly, another ancestor, Robert Irwin (1782-1853), was also a shoemaker.
-His father was thought to have come from Ireland.
+He was from Scots-Irish, Welsh and English ancestry.
 His daughter, Mary Ann, married William Clifford, a grandson of Charles Clifford.]

 I find it interesting what was considered of value and what was necessary for life in early America.
 At the time of his death George Clifford still owned the time of 2 apprentices, or bondsmen.

 We know little about James Clifford other than what is listed in his will.
 We do not even know the name of his wife.